FluffyBumblebees/ATB-Common/technic_page/overview.md

 - Balm by BlayTheNinth
 - Bamboo Everything by Gaz492
 - BcLib by paulevs
-- Beehive Tooltips by EDToaster
 - Beenfo by Giselbaer
 - Better Animal Models by cybercat5555
 - Better Biome Blend by FionaTheMortal
+- Better Compatibility Checker by Gaz_
 - Better End by paulevs
 - Better Nether by paulevs
 - Better Sodium Video Settings Button by LimeShulkerBox